What the Growth of Slack and Microsoft Teams Means for Enterprises

 Microsoft Teams future growth

-Neither experience is perfect – as indicated by the number of feature requests and comments on the Teams Community Forum.
+Neither current experience is perfect – as indicated by the number of feature requests and comments on the Teams Community Forum.
 The view count sits at 382k as of the end of November 2020.

 However, you can install a universal channel in a Microsoft Teams tenant and message other users and channels in Slack.